The Top 20 Anime Fights Of All Time, Ranked

 16. Attack on Titan (Eren vs. Reiner)

 Hajime Isayama's "Attack on Titan" is part steampunk medieval fantasy, part kaiju horror as carnivorous Titans terrorize a walled city, vulnerable only in a weak point in the nape of their neck.
-Over the course of the series, protagonist Eren Yeager gains the ability to transform into a Titan himself, only to find that spies from rival kingdoms have infiltrated the military and similarly possess this power.
+Over the course of "Attack on Titan," protagonist Eren Yeager gains the ability to transform into a Titan himself, only to find that spies from rival kingdoms have infiltrated the military and similarly possess this power.
 Eren's friend Reiner Braun is among the double agents, able to transform into the Armored Titan, with the two friends' fourth battle standing as the action-packed highlight of the series.

 Reiner takes part in Paradis' attack on Eren's kingdom of Shiganshina, transforming as he descends in midair to attack Eren directly, leading to a seismic brawl in the streets.
 Despite having greater endurance through his armored carapace, Eren is the superior hand-to-hand combatant and gets creative in how to outmaneuver his opponent in the grueling confrontation.
 As personal as fights in "Attack on Titan" get, Eren and Reiner's bitter brawl may go a bit too long but succinctly captures what the show is all about.
 (Samuel Stone)